CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 - The website must contain a drop-down which lists exactly 5 users
 - No user is selected on page load
-- All of the users must have no agenda when starting from a "clean state" with no stored data
+- All of the users must have no agenda when first loading (i.e. with clear `localStorage`).
+Data should be persisted across page loads (which is handled by the code in `storage.mjs`).
 - Selecting a user must load the relevant user's agenda from storage
 - Selecting a user must display the agenda for the relevant user (see manual testing below)
 - If there is no agenda for the selected user, a message is displayed to explain this